 | Manual SRT | Free | Any | Perfect (if careful) | Depends on skill | Self-created | No |

-FreeTTS sits in a specific niche: you already have the text (your script), you need the audio, and you also need the captions.
-That combination of requirements is where this tool is genuinely hard to beat on speed and cost.
+FreeTTS sits in a specific niche the others miss: you already have the text (your script), you need the audio, and you also need the captions.
+That combination is where the auto-from-source approach is hard to beat on speed and cost.
+Every other tool starts with the audio and works backwards.

 Not just English.
 The word-level timing data comes from the voice synthesis engine itself, so the sync is equally precise regardless of language, script, or reading direction.